OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetCurrentXYLock(OcaMatrixCoordinate x, OcaMatrixCoordinate y)

-        Sets the currently active area (cell, row, column, or whole matrix) and locks it.
+        Sets the currently active area (cell, row, column, or whole matrix), locks the **OcaMatrix** object, locks the Matrix Proxy object, and locks all the Members in the active area.
 Fails if the referenced members cannot all be locked.
+The **OcaMatrix** and Matrix Proxy locks shall persist until any Matrix Proxy method is called in the same Control Session.
+The Member locks shall persist until unlocked by calls to their **Unlock()** methods or by a call to the **OcaMatrix** method **UnlockCurrent**.
 The returned status indicates whether the operation was successful.
+See the definitions of the properties **X** and **Y** for specification of X and Y values.

         This method has id ``3.15``.